Scope and Size

 The law library subscribes to a large number of research databases.
 These cover all aspects of legal research and together with the Norlin library’s databases cover the entire range of academic subjects.
 Law community members may access these databases remotely and public patrons may access them in the library through the public access computers.

-In as much as the law library subscribes to digital collections, the law library is also creating digital collections.
-These collections preserve the works of notable law school faculty such as Dean David Getches, collect materials from important cases such as Arizona v.
-California, provide a compendium of faculty publications or provide access to Colorado primary materials such as the Colorado Session Laws and Colorado Supreme Court briefs.
-The materials are available in the pdf format and freely available to researchers.
+The Library creates openly-accessible digital collections for researchers in Colorado and around the world.
+These collections preserve the works of notable Colorado Law faculty such as former Dean David Getches, collect documents from important cases such as Arizona v.
+California, provide a compendium of faculty publications, and provide access to Colorado primary materials, such as the Colorado Session Laws and Legislative Journals.
+The materials are available in .pdf format.

 Rare Books Room